kyhuber/ML-Trading-Bot/README.md

 ### What impact resulted from increasing or decreasing either or both of the SMA windows?

-Long SMA = 30, Short SMA = 1, Training Window = 24 months
+Long SMA = 30, Short SMA = 1, Training Window = 3 months

-By decreasing the long window to 30, we see good strategy returns but the trend line is more volatile.
+By decreasing the long window to 30 and short to 1, we see good strategy returns but the trend line is more volatile.

 ![image](https://user-images.githubusercontent.com/69730757/162493558-93493025-e552-4cd4-a519-c83e3deb5568.png)